Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Background and Related Work

 \subsection{Contrastive Language-Image Pre-Training}

 With the introduction of ``Attention is All You Need''~\cite{vaswani2017attention}, the development of large language models has surged, leading to significant advancements in the field.
 Following this breakthrough, models like BERT \cite{devlin2018bert} and ViT \cite{dosovitskiy2020image} have focused on text analysis and image recognition respectively.
 Particularly noteworthy is the CLIP model \cite{radford2021learningtransferablevisualmodels}, which integrates both text and image data, marking a significant step forward in multimodal data processing.
-All kinds of studies that improve CLIP model has been propsed.
+Various improvements to the CLIP model have been proposed.
 For instance, TiMix \cite{jiang2024timixtextawareimagemixing}, address issues with noisy web-harvested text-image pairs by using mixed data samples, while CLIP-Event \cite{li2022clipeventconnectingtextimages} and SoftCLIP \cite{Gao_Liu_Xu_Wu_Zhang_Li_Yang_Liu_Sun_2024} further enhance the alignment between text and images.

 In~\cite{zhang2021probability}, authors proposed to convert images into binary codes (hash codes) that preserve image similarity, making it easier to compare images within large-scale datasets.

 Some prior works proposed methods to perform dimension reduction over the embedding vectors.
 For example, in~\cite{NEURIPS2022_297f7c6c}, authors proposed a new approach to reducing dimensionality following contrastive learning.
 Similarly, in~\cite{huang2020improve}, authors focused on relative positioning in data before and after LLM manipulation.
 However, none of the above works touched on the preservation of the set of $k$-nearest neighbors.